XuShenLZ/Multi_Car_Parking/README.md

 1. **[large-map branch]** Added Solo strategy, which assigns space from end to front with interval, then starts from end again.
 2. **[large-map branch]** Changed the `add_time` and `add_wait_time` so that it accumulates dt directly.
 3. **[large-map branch]** The arrival time interval is exponentially distributed.
+4. Add the iteration layer that can directly loop over all interval sizes

 ### 06/26/2019
 1. **[large-map branch]** Random strategy is desined and the corresponding data recording is available.